 Suggested Citation: America's Health Rankings analysis of CDC WONDER, Single-Race Population Estimates, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

 There are opportunities to reduce preventable deaths among children and improve their access to health care, nutrition and education, as well as their general health and well-being.
-Investments in these opportunities last a lifetime.
+Investments in these opportunities can have lasting impacts that influence future generations, resulting in increased financial stability, educational attainment and social capital.

-Prioritizing children’s health is also important for overall population health, as many adult diseases start developing in early childhood.
-Childhood stressors such as poverty, racial discrimination and toxic or violent home conditions can negatively impact physical and mental development and are associated with higher rates of chronic disease and unhealthy behaviors later in life.
+Prioritizing children’s health is also important for overall population health.
+Childhood stressors, such as poverty, racial discrimination and toxic or violent home conditions, can negatively impact physical and mental development and are associated with higher rates of chronic disease and unhealthy behaviors later in life.
 The Centers for Disease Control and Prevention has published a report on the importance of identifying at-risk children and taking action to address disparities across the social determinants of health.
 Efforts to increase the likelihood of positive health outcomes among children include:

 Healthy People 2030 has an overarching goal to promote healthy development for children and adolescents.
 Specific objectives include: